dearvoodoo/Hunt-Showdown-API/README.md

 * Build some tools to help us edit the API
 * User friendly API with documentation

-# Adding data to the APi or Edit existing information.
+# Adding data to the API or Edit existing
-* Open an issue with the new code or the updated code.
+* [Open an issue](https://github.com/dearvoodoo/Hunt-Showdown-API/issues) with the new code or the updated code.
 * VooDoo will add or update the data if needed ;)